edwar64896/gsp/README.md

 ## modules and examples for gsp series of arduino control libraries

-Initialize with "git submodule update --init"
+Initialize with "git submodule update --init --recursive"